 The schema attributes, themselves, have attributes referred to asschema properties.
 These schema properties are listed in the Properties section of the schema.
 The example indicates that allowedCharacter is associated with value classes, while defaultUnits is associated with unit classes.

 A.2.5.5.
 Schema properties

 Properties apply only to schema attributes.
-The following example defines the valueClassProperty in .mediawiki format valueClassProperty <nowiki>[Attribute is meant to be applied to value classes.]</
+The following example defines the valueClassProperty in .mediawiki format.

 Example: HED schema property valueClassProperty in .mediawiki format.